-UKPHA is recognised as a leading heritage organisation, being unique in its broad and holistic coverage of Punjab's arts, literature, history and traditions.
-The organisation's roots lie in the personal journeys of its founding members who set out to discover and make sense of their seemingly enigmatic cultural inheritance.
+UKPHA is recognised as a leading heritage charity, interested in Punjab's arts, literature, history and traditions.
+The organisation's roots lie in the personal journeys of its founding members who set out to discover and make sense of their cultural inheritance.

-What they soon realized was that there was a wealth of material relating to the rich and fascinating heritage of Punjab sitting hidden within these collections.
-They included beautifully created manuscripts, paintings and drawings, exquisite examples of arms and armour and evocative Victorian photography of people and buildings long since lost.
+The world's national collections, provincial museums, academic institutions, private collections and libraries around the UK and across the Indian subcontinent possess a wealth of material relating to the rich and fascinating heritage of Punjab.
+Including beautifully created manuscripts, paintings and drawings, exquisite examples of arms and armour and evocative Victorian photography of people and buildings.

-Some repositories were formed soon after the annexation of the kingdom of Punjab to British Indian territories in 1849, while others came much later.
-Nearly all of them, though, were unknown to their natural audience.
-There was no dearth of this rich material heritage and most of it lay right on their doorstep.
-And yet it had remained largely undiscovered and unappreciated.
-There was a lack of awareness even within the holding institutions and a definite lack of clear signposting.
-Worringly, their rich cultural inheritence was woefully undervalued and in some cases, dangerously at risk.
+There is no dearth of this rich material heritage and most of it remains largely undiscovered and unappreciated.
+There is a lack of awareness even within the holding institutions and a definite lack of clear signposting.
+Worryingly, this rich cultural inheritance is undervalued and in some cases, dangerously at risk.

 As a community-based organisation with no permanent staff, we rely on a core group of dedicated volunteers to plan and deliver projects.

 Our volunteers include designers, writers, historians, researchers, film makers, photographers, students, accountants, lawyers and entrepreneurs.
 Some of our volunteers make up with passion what they lack in expertise these include young people, parents and older citizen historians from across the community.

 Volunteering offers an opportunity for individuals of all ages and backgrounds to actively learn about our heritage.
 It is also an avenue for acquiring new skills and experiences that can assist with future employment or training opportunities.